os-lecture/2023S-os-lectures/lec7/p4-labs.md

 ```rust
 pub fn fork(self: &Arc<TaskControlBlock>) -> Arc<TaskControlBlock> {...}
 ```
-- Create a new page table and copy the contents of the parent process address space
+- Create a new page table and copy the content of the parent process address space
 - create new trap context
 - Create a new application kernel stack
 - Create task context